-At the crossroads of the continent, the Great Plains partakes of many influences.
+At the crossroads of the continent, the Great Plains draws from many influences.
 The desert of the American southwest contributes drought-adapted plants.
 The eastern deciduous forest sends woodland species out from its margins to try their luck amongst the grasses.
 The northeastern third felt the crush of the Pleistocene glaciers, which left behind some near-Arctic species when they retreated.
 Drought and flood, extremes of heat and cold, fire and the hand of man are constantly reshaping the area.

 The variety of habitats and climate provides opportunities for a wide variety of animals and plants.
-In Kansas alone there have been recorded:

 The Great Plains is subtle in its details.

 There are no craggy, snow-capped mountain ranges, but there are isolated mountainous areas like the Black Hills of South Dakota and the Wichita Mountains of Oklahoma.
 These areas are like islands in the prairie and often contain species whose nearest relatives may be hundreds of miles away.

 There is no ocean shoreline, but the edge habitat along rivers, streams and the many natural and man-made lakes provide abundant opportunities for aquatic plants and the animals that depend on them.

 The wetland habitats of the prairie are significant.
 Cheyenne Bottoms, located near Great Bend, is officially recognized as a wetland of international importance.
 Half of all North American shorebirds stop over there during the spring migration.